carbon-language/carbon-lang/mlir/docs/Dialects/LLVM.md

 Unlike LLVM IR, MLIR does not have first-class null pointers.
 They must be explicitly created as SSA values using `llvm.mlir.null`.
-This operation has operands or attributes, and returns a null value of a wrapped LLVM IR pointer type.
+This operation has no operands or attributes, and returns a null value of a wrapped LLVM IR pointer type.

 Examples: